chargeditsolutionsllc/.github/README.md

 ## About Us

-Charged IT Solutions LLC provides enterprise-grade IT infrastructure, security solutions, and cloud architecture services.
-We're passionate about open source and committed to building secure, scalable technology solutions that power businesses.
+Charged IT Solutions provides enterprise-grade IT infrastructure, security solutions, and cloud architecture services.
+We're passionate about open source and committed to building secure, scalable technology solutions that power both businesses & individuals.

 ### 🔋 Why "Charged"?